alboro/fractalnote/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/fractaldem)

 # What is it?
-_FractalNote_ is online editor of hierarchical notes (or note trees) for Nextcloud/Owncloud server.
+_FractalNote_ is online editor of hierarchical notes (or note trees) for Nextcloud server.

 You can view/edit CherryTree (*.ctb) files with it in browser.